kaustavdm/website/_posts/2011-10-27-install-dwa-125-wireless-driver-on-ubuntu-11-10.markdown

 If your DLink DWA-125 stops working after a kernel upgrade, I recommend you reinstall from source code, according to the process below, by compiling for the new kernel version.

 **Before you begin**
 To run the commands mentioned in this article, you need to have [sudo](https://help.ubuntu.com/community/RootSudo) access.
 Also, if you don't have build-essential package installed, please install it.
 You can enter sudo apt-get install build-essential in terminal to get it installed.

 **Download source**
 First, get the source code.
-The source code is available from [Ralink](http://www.ralinktech.com/), but if you have trouble finding the right part, download it from TwiCore's mirror using [this link](http://public.twicore.com/DWA-125/dwa-125-ubuntu-11.10-Linux-3.zip).
+The source code is available from [Ralink](http://www.ralinktech.com/).
 Extract the downloaded zip file to a suitable location.

 **Install**
 For the purpose of this documentation, let's assume the Ubuntu username to be "user" and the path to the folder where the zip file was extracted to be "~/source/dwa-125".